 - The Commission will not accept or act on complaints, requests for dispute resolution services, nor ombudsman services.

 - The Commission will not be available to address issues regarding cruise vessel operations or sailings.

-We regret any problem or inconvenience this shutdown may cause.
 The Commission will resume normal operations upon enactment of appropriations legislation.

 The Federal Maritime Commission is an independent regulatory and enforcement agency responsible for ensuring a competitive and reliable international ocean transportation supply system that supports the U.S. economy and protects the public from unfair and deceptive practices.